Try Edible Flowers in Your Next Culinary Creation.

 1. Calendula

 Color: Bright yellow or orange.
-Flat petals
+Flat petals.

-Parts: Flower only
+Parts: Flower Petals.

 2. Carnations